We just celebrated our 40th anniversary last season!

 We engage individuals of all abilities in creative opportunities on and off stage.
 Our vision is to demonstrate to our greater community the value of including individuals of all abilities and all ages in the theater and arts community, providing a sense of accomplishment and self-esteem to all participants.

 Each year, we produce two mainstage productions.
-We encourage individuals of all ages (8+ to 108) and abilities to attend our auditions, which are held at Hanscom Park United Methodist Church at 4444 Frances Street in Omaha, NE.
+We encourage individuals of all ages (8+ to 108+) and abilities to attend our community auditions, which are held at Hanscom Park United Methodist Church at 4444 Frances Street in Omaha, NE.
 We also do most of our rehearsals there.

 Our technical rehearsals and mainstage performances take place at The Alan J. Levine Performing Arts Center at the Omaha Jewish Community Center.